superfly/docs/blueprints/private-applications-flycast.html.md

 ## Steps

-Create a new folder on your computer called ollama.
+Create a new folder on your computer called `ollama`.
 This is where we’ll put the Ollama configuration.
 Open a terminal in that folder and run the fly launch command:

 ```
 fly launch --from https://github.com/fly-apps/ollama-demo --no-deploy
 ```

-This command creates a new fly app from the ollama-demo template and tells the flyctl command to not deploy it after you create the app.
+This command creates a new fly app from the [ollama-demo template](https://github.com/fly-apps/ollama-demo) and tells the flyctl command to not deploy it after you create the app.
 If we don’t do this, then the platform will create public IPv4 and IPv6 addresses, which will make this a public app.
 The name you choose when you create your app will be used to connect to your app over Flycast.

 Next, allocate a Flycast address for your app with the `fly ips allocate-v6` command: